Relativistic time-dependent quantum dynamics across supercritical barriers for Klein-Gordon and Dirac particles: Wavepacket dynamics

 \subsection{Numerical solutions}

-We have computed numerical solutions to the relativistic wave equations (\ref{KG}) and (\ref{D}).
+We have computed numerical solutions to the Klein-Gordon and Dirac equations.
 This was done by discretizing the corresponding evolution operator in real space for small time steps.
-The initial wavefunction $G(t=0,x)$ is discretized on a fixed space-grid and the derivatives in the evolution operator are approximated by finite differences in the fourth or fifth-order approximation (see Appendix B for additional details).
+The initial wavefunction $G(t=0,x)$ is discretized on a fixed space-grid and the derivatives in the evolution operator are approximated by finite differences in the fourth or fifth-order approximation.\ The computational details are given in Appdx D (see also Refs. \cite{keitel,bauke,muller}).

-For the Klein-Gordon equation, real-space approaches are now possible \cite{keitel,bauke} although they are computationally more demanding than the Fourier-transformed based split operator methods.
-The evolution operator for an infinitesimal time step $\delta t$ is given by